-YST@DLI grants will be awarded to the following partnerships, which represent 13 school districts and more than 50 employer partners in manufacturing, health care, and information technology.
+YST@DLI grants will be awarded to the following partnerships, who represent 25 school districts and more than 50 employer partners in advanced manufacturing, health care and agriculture.

 Grant money can be used to create programs, recruit students and employers, provide training, transport students and pay for student certifications.